Castle Douglas

-Castle Douglas (Caisteal Dhùghlais) is a town in Dumfries and Galloway, Scotland.
+Castle Douglas (Caisteal Dhùghlais) (Usually referred to as CD) is a market town in Dumfries and Galloway, Scotland.
 It lies in the lieutenancy area of Kirkcudbrightshire, in the eastern part of Galloway, between the towns of Dalbeattie and Gatehouse of Fleet.

+The town is 76 miles (122 km) south-southwest of Edinburgh, 60 miles (97 km) south of Glasgow, and 16 miles (26 km) southwest of Dumfries.
+It had a population of 4,056 in 2022.
 It is in the ecclesiastical parish of Kelton.

 History

 Castle Douglas, The Library, built 1904.

 Castle Douglas is built next to Carlingwark Loch in which traces of prehistoric crannogs can be found, evidence of early inhabitation of the area.
 A large bronze cauldron containing about 100 metal objects was found in Carlingwark Loch near Fir Island about 1866.
 The hoard of tools of iron and bronze is probably Romano-Belgic of the late first or early second centuries AD and is likely to have been a votive offering.
 It is now in the National Museums of Scotland in Edinburgh.
 To the north of the town Glenlochar is the site of two successive Roman forts: the first was built during the invasion of Agricola, and the second during the Antonine period.
 They appear to have been for cavalry units, and evidence has been found that a "vicus" grew up around them.
 They were abandoned completely by around 160 AD.

 Nearby Threave Castle (built in the 14th century) was a seat of the powerful "Black" Earls of Douglas.
 A small collection of cottages developed by the shores of Carlingwark, which was a source of marl.
 These cottages can still be seen on the Western approach to Castle Douglas and are known as The Buchan.
 The development of a military road through Galloway built by Major William Caulfeild passed through the Carlingwark area and improved transportation connections in the 18th century.

 Traditionally Mary Queen of Scots is said to have lodged at the House of Fuffnock on the Crossmichael Road on her journey to Port Mary in 1568 after the Battle of Langside.

 Castle Douglas was founded in 1792 by William Douglas, who claimed, but had no close connection with, the ancient Douglases of Threave Castle.
 He had made his money in an 'American Trade' and created a planned town on the shores of Carlingwark Loch.
 The town's layout is based upon the grid plan pattern of streets as used in Edinburgh's New Town, built around the same time.
 Sir William Douglas also created a number of industries in Castle Douglas, including hand-woven cotton factories from which Cotton Street derives its name.